frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 **Implementors**:

 - Implementations `SHOULD` report an error if an attempt is made to evaluate a value against an unsupported constraint.
-- A constraints descriptor may contain multiple constraints, in which case implementations `MUST` apply all the constraints when determining if a field value is valid.
+- A constraints descriptor `MAY` contain multiple constraints, in which case implementations `MUST` apply all the constraints when determining if a field value is valid.
 - Constraints `MUST` be applied on the logical representation of field values and constraint values.

 ## Other Properties